|

 the Church of any reminders of the Crucifixion so as to revel in the glory

-rather than contemplate the divine mystery in loving, prayerful
+nonsense rather than revere the divine mystery in quiet, prayerful

 But Saint John of the Cross warned